MTnani/Behavior-driven-development/README.md

 so that: the benefit or value of the feature.<br>

 #### Acceptance criteria
-A description of each specific scenario of the narrative with the following structure:
+A description of each specific scenario of the narrative with the following structure:<br>
-Given: the initial context at the beginning of the scenario, in one or more clauses;
+Given: the initial context at the beginning of the scenario, in one or more clauses;<br>
-When: the event that triggers the scenario;
+When: the event that triggers the scenario;<br>
-Then: the expected outcome, in one or more clauses.
+Then: the expected outcome, in one or more clauses.<br>

 BDD does not have any formal requirements for exactly how these user stories must be written down, but it does insist that each team using BDD come up with a simple, standardized format for writing down the user stories which includes the elements listed above.